-This document summarizes the methodology for producing the 2019 and 2020 Annual Homeless Assessment Report (AHAR).
-Specifically, it describes the data sources and how we weighted to estimate the national count for all CoCs when only a subset of CoCs provided usable data in the Longitudinal System Analysis (LSA) submission process.
-It also provides a summary of how we determined whether the data submitted by a CoC were of sufficient completeness and quality to be usable.
+This document summarizes the methodology for producing the 2021 Annual Homeless Assessment Report (AHAR).
+Specifically, it describes the data sources, how we process the data, and how we weight to estimate the national count for all CoCs when only a subset of CoCs provided usable data in the Longitudinal Systems Analysis Report (LSA).